standard-things/esm/README.md

 evaluation of the `default` expression until later, so wrapping it in a getter function is not exactly what we want.

-The important point to understand here is that `module.import` does not assume a getter function has been registered by `module.export` for every imported symbol.
-Instead, `parentModule.import` only really cares about the contents of `childModule.exports`.
+The important point to understand here is that `module.importSync` does not assume a getter function has been registered by `module.export` for every imported symbol.
+Instead, `parentModule.importSync` only really cares about the contents of `childModule.exports`.
 While the `childModule.export` method helps keep `childModule.exports` up to date, that level of sophistication isn't strictly necessary in every situation, and `default` exports are one such situation:

 ```js
 export default getDefault();